gpcosta/API-MB.io/README.md

 ## Additional Info

-This API was constructed based on one example of the Spring tutorial.
+This API was constructed based on one example of the Spring tutorial (https://spring.io/guides/gs/rest-service/).
 The code in src/main/java/app/Geometry/Polygon.java (function contains) can be found in this site: https://wrf.ecse.rpi.edu//Research/Short_Notes/pnpoly.html.
 My unit tests only evaluate the main functions of each class.